 Citizen Police Academy

 The Glendale Police Department is accepting applications for the 2019 Citizen Police Academy.
-The Spring program is scheduled to begin in January 2019.
+The Fall program is scheduled to begin in August 2019.
 Space is limited.
 If you have any questions, please contact Marie Shepherd, Academy Coordinator, at email@example.com.

 Course curriculum includes: